Ways to Extract Exchange Mailbox Data from EDB to PST

 4. Older versions of ExMerge do not support non-email like calendar, contacts, notes, tasks, journal, etc.

-It is a significant utility that allows users to extract Exchange data from EDB files to PST.
-Not only that, it is enriched with some fantastic features that enable users to extract EDB to PST based on specific requirements.
+Kernel for EDB to PST Converter, an automated utility proves to be significant in allowing users to extract Exchange data from EDB files to PST.
+Not only that, but using its fantastic features, users can extract EDB data to PST based on specific requirements.
 Now, let’s see how this tool works to understand its functionality better.

-1. Download the software and launch on your system.
+1. Download the software and open it on your local computer

 Launch the software

-2. Select Offline EDB as source type on the software home screen and click Next.
+2. Select Offline EDB file as the source type and click Next.

 Select Offline EDB as source